bascherz/Content-Notifier-Joomla-Plugin/README.md

 its own web interface, behind that is a Perl-powered system with batch scheduling and subscriptions that can be stored in a MySQL database.
 The database became the medium of exchange between the Joomla site and Dada Mail, and I just had to write a plugin to provide the "glue," a common thread with these two plugins.
 The Dada Mail Subscriptions Plugin was originally written for Community Builder (CB) because there were no custom profile fields in Joomla yet, nor did Joomla have the extensive and refined event system CB had.
+Since then, I have switched my sites over to using the Mailster Joomla! component, which completely integrates the email list system with the site and can be run using an external cronjob.

-The Dada Mail Subscriptions Plugin allows users to subscribe to individual Dada Mail lists, the email addresses for which you can subscribe to Content Notifier subscription groups.
+Both the Dada Mail and Mailster Subscriptions Plugins allow users to subscribe to individual mailing lists by using the list addresses to subscribe to Content Notifier subscription groups.
 All this "glue" is transparent to the site users, but together the two plugins create a pretty powerful newsletter system.